These beauties are sturdy, functional, and the perfect accessory for our summer bar cart.

 Make sure you glue both folds to the popsicle stick or your fans will look silly.

-Step 8: If you want your fans to be open permanently you can then glue the sticks together and add fun centre medallions.
+If you want your fans to be open permanently you can then glue the sticks together and add fun centre medallions.
 I opted to have mine open and close for easy storage.
-Lia Griffith has a great continuation for this step on the CreativeBug website // here //.
-She also adds an elastic band on the ends of the sticks to make sure it stays closed, but I added ribbons for that instead.
+You can add an elastic band on the ends of the sticks to make sure it stays closed, but I added ribbons for that instead.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.